Proudly Serving Dallas-Fort Worth and Surrounding Areas

 Mold can cause health issues, so be cautious about buying a home that has a mold problem.
-You’ll need to make sure any mold growth is thoroughly removed before moving in.
+Before moving in, you'll need to ensure any mold growth is thoroughly removed.

 Check the toilets in each bathroom for signs of water around the base.
-This can mean that there are leaks or plumbing issues that need to be fixed before major damage occurs.
+This can mean leaks or plumbing issues need to be fixed before major damage occurs.
 If water has been around the base of toilets for a while, it can seep into the floor.

 Check the floor in these areas as well to see if it feels softer than it should.
 If it does, it means that damage has already affected the floor, which will require water damage restoration services.

 Inspect the drywall to check for signs of damage from water, such as paint that is peeling or spots that feel softer.
 Walls that are buckling can also indicate a problem with drywall.

 When water seeps into drywall, it expands and causes buckling to occur.
 Keep in mind that some areas of the home might be hard to check, such as drywall in certain areas of the basement that are hard to reach.

 Water can cause significant damage to the wood in homes.
 Check around the windows for rotting or deteriorating wood, which typically indicates that water has seeped in and caused damage.
 Wood floors can also buckle over time when exposed to water, so pay attention to the way these floors feel or look when you walk on them.

 If you're looking into buying a new home and suspect that it has water damage, contact us today for more information.

 December 20, 2021